ICC Alaska

 • Excellent writing skills are required, including writing reports, grants, and position papers, are required.

-• Ability to learn, work independently, organize, and prioritize work.
+• Ability to learn, work independently and as a team, organize, and prioritize work.

 • Problem solving abilities with high attention to detail and accuracy are a must.